iterative/dvc.org/content/docs/user-guide/checkpoints.md

 tracking the metrics along with each checkpoint, so we'll need to add a few lines of code.

-In the `train.py` file, update the following lines of code in the `main` method inside of the training epoch loop.
+In the `train.py` file, import the `dvclive` package with the other imports:
+`import dvclive`.
+Then update the following lines of code in the `main` method inside of the training epoch loop.

 ```python